 Hello all, I am back with another travel blog post about my first ever solo trip to Copenhagen, Denmark which for the purposes of length will be split into three parts!

 I have been itching to go on a solo trip for the longest time just to see how it is and tick it off my bucket list.
-I decided to just go for it and book it once I was able to finally get time off from my latest job.
+I decided to just go for it and book it once I was able to finally get time off from my latest job thanks to Skyscanner.
 I was excited after booking but as the date loomed closer I did feel a little nervous about it.

 *Fast forward to Tuesday 23rd October*

-My flight was an early morning flight so I arrived in Copenhagen at about 12pm.
-I stayed at the Profils Mercur Hotel which was a 15 minute train ride from the airport and well within Copenhagen’s city centre.
+My flight was an early morning flight in comparison to my Amsterdam flight so I arrived in Copenhagen at about 12pm.
+I stayed at the Profils Mercur Hotel which was a 15-minute train ride from the airport and well within Copenhagen’s city centre.
 Since my check in time was at 3pm I had some time to kill so I found myself a local Burger King to grab a quick bite to eat and also took the opportunity to pick up my Copenhagen card and assess the area surrounding the hotel.

 After checking into my hotel for a much needed rest, wig change and quick face beat, I was ready to get cracking on with my initial but very ambitious itinerary.
 Mind you it was around 4pm (most attractions close at 5 or 6 during October), the first stop of this Copenhagen holiday was the Ny Glyptotek.
 The Ny Glyptotek showcased a variety of both ancient and modern art based on the personal collection of its founder Carl Jacobsen (a brewer who also founded the infamous Carlsberg beer).
 I spent most of my time in the ancient art section which showcased art from Egyptian, Greek and Roman times.
 The modern art section showcases native Danish art which I didn’t get a chance to see b it bits worth having a look for anyone who decides to visit and don’t forget to take a break in the gardens located with the Glyptotek that were really pretty!.
 Now by the time I had finished touring Glyptotek to my satisfaction it was already 5:30 meaning there was no point going to a majority of the attractions on my itinerary.
 Luckily, I downloaded the Copenhagen card app where it was able to show me attractions close to me that a free with the card based on my location.
 I was also able to corroborate the closing times and I stumbled upon the Kunsthal Charlottenborg which closed at 8 so off I went.
 The Kunsthal Charlottenborg is a large building with a vast exhibition space for contemporary art from different artists located within Europe.
 The two main exhibitions on display when I went were from Alicja Kwade (Out of Ousia) and the Bjarke Ingels Group (Big Art).
 Both collections were rather intriguing and appealing to the eye and carefully put together most definitely.